Operation Trikora: Operation Badar Lumut and Badar Besi

 Operation Badar Lumut was trained in Tual (Post 101) with forces from Battalion 521/Brawijaya.
 They were planned to land on Kaimana, however, the operation was not started because of higher Dutch patrol intensity on the coast.

 Operation Badar Besi was planned in conjunction based in Post 103 with forces from Battalion 515/Brawijaya.
 Although same with the previous operation was not started yet.

 Operation Lumba-Lumba

 This infiltration operation was planned on using 3 submarines to land 45 servicemen under the leadership of First Lt.
 Dolf Latumahina on regions surrounding Jayapura.
 In this operation, one submarine managed to land forces in Tanah Merah.
 The other two submarines did not manage to land forces after the operation was paused, after cessation of hostilities.
 All submarines managed to land safely back to base.
 The successful infiltrators managed to made contact with Marthen Indey, and Elly Uyo.

 Operation Lumbung

-This operation was commenced on 30 June 1962 intended to supply infiltration forces that have successfully managed to land (Operation Naga) in Merauke, New Guinea, utilising Hercules plane.
+This operation was commenced on 30 June 1962 intended to supply infiltration forces that had successfully landed (Operation Naga) in Merauke, New Guinea, using a Hercules plane.